RaghuVaranKula/DisasterRespPipeline/README.md

 View the application at: http://0.0.0.0:3000/

+The Terminal output while running the classifier is attached in this file(DisasterRespPipeline/models /Terminal.txt)

 ## Dive Into the Web App
 Explore interactive visualizations and use the message classifier to see the model in action.
 It's not just about technology; it's about making a difference when it matters most.